whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-04-Popsugar-Special-Edition-Fall-2015-Box-Review.md

 <DD>Value $46</DD>
 </DL>

-<p>These coasters match the Canvas Home platinum bowl that was in the Popsugar January 2015 box!
+<p>These coasters match the Canvas Home platinum bowl that was in the Popsugar December 2014 box!
 They fit perfectly with my home decor and to be honest, I think they'll match any decor.
 Their handmade and hand-painted porcelain coasters that are glazed with platinum for that extra modern chic look.
 Love it!</p>
 <br>

 <center><img src='/images/PopsugarSEFall2015Tray.jpg'></center>